 Beauty & Parks

 Much as its strategic position led many countries to fight over it in the past, today Luxembourg City’s location will conveniently fit into a Western Europe travel itinerary.
 It shares borders with France, Belgium, and Germany and is easy to get to by train, plane, or car.
-Between Luxembourg City’s intriguing history, beautiful sights, and ease to get around, you won’t be disappointed by this magnificent capital city.
+Between Luxembourg City’s intriguing history, beautiful sights, and ease to get around, you won’t be disappointed by this capital city.